Instagram API Rate Limits: The 200 DM/Hour Cap Explained (2026)

 Last updated:

-Instagram API Rate Limits: 200 DMs/Hour Explained (2025)
+Instagram API Rate Limits: The 200 DM/Hour Cap Explained (2026)

 This guide shows you what rate limits actually are, why they exist, how to work within them, and what happens if you hit the ceiling.
+If you’re new to DM automation, start with our complete guide to Instagram DM automation for the full picture, or read is DM automation safe for the short answer.

-What Are Meta’s Instagram Graph API Rate Limits?
+What Are Instagram’s Automation Rate Limits?

 • 1 message per user per 24 hours (from story/comment triggers)